Information on Career Specialists Permits

 - An official letter verifying Instructional and/or Professional Education Experience.
 The letter is considered official if it is on school letterhead and signed by an administrator.
 The letter needs to include dates of employment; subjects and grades taught and/or positions held and must include both the type and status of school accreditation.
 It is only necessary for the Administrator from your last place of employment to verify all your experience.

 - Official score reports of licensing tests you may have taken.
-Please see the Teacher Testing website for more information.
+Please see the Educator Testing website for more information.

 - Workplace Specialist License